 Why Template B won: It may sound simple, but the name recognition of LinkedIn can grab a prospect's attention.
 Moreover, mentioning LinkedIn makes it clear that you did your homework, and that you got this information from a legit source rather than pulling from a mystery list.
 One thing is clear, and it's that it is worth doing some more research on mentioning LinkedIn vs not!

 Yet another reply rate plot twist here!
 While Template A had a higher reply rate, Template B delivered a higher positive reply rate and lower unsubscribe rate.
 Also worth noting: Template B resulted in a higher objection rate.
 While positive replies are obviously worth more than an objection, because they convert easier, objections are extremely valuable as well, much more so than an unsubscribe!
-When handled correctly, objections can be great conversation starters with future new customers (PS you might have seen this example in our recent Machine Learning webinar).
+When handled correctly, objections can be great conversation starters with future new customers.

 Why Template B won: Template B establishes a friendlier rapport by acknowledging that inboxes fill up, rather than being pushy about getting a reply.
 Template B also closes with a very value-driven statement about exploring use cases for the prospect.
 The recipient has more incentive to reply when they know you're going to deliver value to them.